jrnold/civil_war_era_findata/doc/source/pages/auctions.rst

   thereof is deposited with a depository of the United States, subject to the order of the Secretary of the Treasury.
 The certificate of such deposit must accompany each proposal.
-The offers must be unconditional, without reference to other offers, and must state the. sum offered for each hundred dollars of such stock.
+The offers must be unconditional, without reference to other offers, and must state the sum offered for each hundred dollars of such stock.

   The proposals should be indorsed on the outside, "Proposals for